Thank you Expedia for sponsoring this post. Visit Expedia.com to book your trip!

 11. Don’t give money to beggars, children, or animal handlers.

-It may feel as though you are helping someone in need when handing off money to a beggar and his pet monkey/elephant in Thailand; the snake charmer in Morocco; a small child, woman, or anyone else asking for money on the street, but you must remember the element of exploitation that is often involved with putting children, animals, and women on the street to beg.
-Giving money in this manner encourages parents to keep their children out of school, perpetuates abuse and neglect of animals, and encourages more of this behavior.
+It may feel as though you are helping someone in need when handing off money to a beggar and his pet monkey/elephant in Southeast Asia; the snake charmer in Morocco; a small child, woman, or anyone else asking for money on the street, but you must remember the element of exploitation that is often involved with putting children, animals, and women on the street to beg.
+Giving money in this manner encourages parents to keep their children out of school, perpetuates abuse and neglect of animals and children, and encourages more of this behavior.

 If you’d like to be charitable toward the country you are visiting, the most helpful thing to do is search for a reputable local organization online or visit a local school, religious site, or nonprofit to make your contribution.